tflo/Move-em-All/readme.md

 ## Compatibility

-MEA works flawlessly with _Blizzard’s bags, LiteBag, Baganator,_ very likely also with many other bag addons.
-I briefly tested it with _ArkInventory, Baud Bag, Bagnon,_ and haven’t noticed any issues.
-(By the way, LiteBag uses the standard Blizz Reagent Bank frame, which is an advantage here.)
+MEA works flawlessly with Blizzard’s bags, and – _at least before WoW TWW 11.2_ – with LiteBag, Baganator, very likely also with many other bag addons.
+I briefly tested it with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues.

 ### Warband Bank (added in MEA 2.2)